 Fisherman : I have a daughter and I must soon give her away in marriage.
-I am very poor.
+I am very set off: to begin a journey a long thin piece of rope or leather whip (n):

 Raja : Bring here the bridegroom of your choice.
 I shall get her married.